 Fees: Standard £ 193 Conc £77 Full £378 * Enrol online for standard fee payers only

-Demonstrate some or all of the following: Apply Health and Safety procedures in a sewing room.
+Demonstrate the ability to apply Health and Safety procedures in a sewing room.
 Thread and use a domestic sewing machine safely and accurately.
 Make an accurate lay prior to cutting out garment.
 Cut out garments with precision.
-Make your own pattern and/or follow instructions set out in a commercially produced paper pattern.
+Follow instructions set out in a commercially produced paper pattern.
 Make accurate tailors tacks to mark placement for darts, buttons etc. Make necessary adjustments to garments.
 Produce neatly sewn darts.
-Produce zip openings.
-Attach buttons.
-Choose correct interfacing to suit weight and colour of fabric.
-If you are making your own patterns: Take your own and other people's measurements.
-Record measurements using the metric system.
-Use the measurements to construct basic blocks and patterns.
-Choose suitable fabric for your pattern.
-Make up your garment or make further patterns.
+Produce zip openings Attach buttons Choose correct interfacing to suit weight and colour of fabric.
+Continuers: Develop skills by working on garments with a greater degree of difficulty and new techniques.
+Also it may be possible to make a pattern from an existing garment.

-Continuous assessment will occur in class and an Individual Learning Plan will be used to monitor progress and give feedback between learner and tutor.
+Continuous assessment will occur in class and your Individual Learning Plan and Learning Journal will be used to record progress and give feedback between learner and tutor.

+You may wish to get additional help and guidance offered through the Study Support Sessions at the Macbeth Centre.
 Help with literacy or numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
 Additional support can be provided for students with learning difficulties and/or disabilities.
+The Learner Support Fund is a discretionary scheme funded by the Adult Learning and Skills Service and the Skills Funding Agency to assist learners who may be experiencing difficulties in paying for course fees, essential equipment/materials or other necessary related expenses.
+The fund is open to all learners who are in receipt of an income related benefit or those learners who are on a low income.
 Details of all available support can be found on our website (hfals.co.uk), in the Guide and the Student handbook, or from teaching or Reception staff.